dsmoradiya/demo/README.md

 # demo
-author-darshil moradiya
+author-darshil demo
 <br>
-this is my first repo
+this is my first demo
+why but why?